dtlight/Sabb.Review/docs/backend.md

 We've created [Adapters](../backend/src/main/java/com/sabbreview/adapters) to convert our Util [Models](../util/src/main/java/com/sabbreview/model) to JSON so Spark can make use of them.

 The adapters extend GSON's [JSONSerializer](https://google.github.io/gson/apidocs/com/google/gson/JsonSerializer.html)

-### Util

-The uses the old project structure a bit like a utility module.